Allwin-d/Flipkart-clone/README.md

     3.1 ) in products details page , first we get the product item from the url using (useLocation) , and then using destructuring to get specific details from the product

     the Uselocation have 3 properties : state,key,pathname;

+  4)Created Redux to handle the (Add to Cart , Remove from Cart and clear Cart)